TRaSH-Guides/Guides/includes/sqp/3-workflow.md

     1. When the 4k Remux is released it will upgrade to the 4k Remux.
     1. When there is no 4k WEB-DL it will get 1080p with HDR/DV
        (Being that some NF releases won't be released as 4k, but you want to have DV/HDR releases.)
-    1. When there is no 4k release it will get the 1080p Remux.
+    1. When there is no 4k or 1080p HDR/DV release it will get the 1080p Remux.

     !!! info "Optional IMAX Enhanced"